Safety and Security in Depth

 The Peace Corps provides this integrated safety training throughout Volunteers' tour of service to help them better understand their surroundings and develop personal safety strategies.

 The Peace Corps takes an integrated approach to Volunteer training.
 Through language, cross-cultural, and health and safety instruction, training is designed to raise the Trainee's awareness of their new environment, build their capacity to effectively cope with the many challenges they will face, and provide the tools the Volunteers need to adopt a safe and appropriate lifestyle.
 Volunteers are also instructed in Peace Corps policies and procedures and the Volunteer's responsibility to abide by them.

-Peace Corps staff in-country are responsible for assessing and approving the communities where Volunteers will live and work to ensure that placements are appropriate and safe and that secure housing and work sites are available.
-Site selection is based on established safety and security criteria that reflect consideration of site history; access to medical, banking, postal, and other essential services; access to communication, transportation, and local markets; availability of adequate housing and living arrangements; and the potential for obtaining and maintaining the acceptance and consent of host country authorities and the population-at-large.
-During their service, Volunteers are visited periodically at their sites by Peace Corps program managers and medical staff members to monitor issues related to Volunteers' site assignments.
-If a Volunteer's safety or well-being is placed at risk or compromised, the Peace Corps staff will try to resolve the situation or move the Volunteer to another location.
+The Peace Corps staff in-country are responsible for assessing and approving the communities where Volunteers live and work to ensure that placements are appropriate and secure housing and work sites are available.
+Site selection is based on established safety and security criteria that reflect consideration of site history; access to medical, banking, postal and other essential services; access to communication, transportation and local markets; availability of adequate housing and living arrangements; and the potential for maintaining the acceptance and consent of host country authorities and the population-at-large.
+During their service, Volunteers are visited periodically at their sites by Peace Corps program managers and medical staff to monitor Volunteers' site assignments.
+If Volunteers' safety or well-being is at risk or compromised, Peace Corps staff will work to resolve the situation or move the Volunteer to another location.

 Find Local Events

 Peace Corps recruiters appear at information sessions, campus and community events, and career fairs.
 Pick a state and find a Peace Corps event near you.